But that's where a lot of women end up.

 It doesn't have to be that way.

-And the decision fatigue alone is exhausting — every day another choice, another tradeoff, another thing you should be optimizing.
+Every day, another choice, another tradeoff, another thing you should be optimizing.
 You're spending so much mental energy just trying to figure out what to do that there's nothing left to actually do it.

 You try to talk about it.

-It's there when you wake up and there when you can't sleep and there in the quiet moments when you wonder — is any of this even worth it for someone like me?
+It's there when you wake up and there when you can't sleep and there in the quiet moments when you wonder—Is any of this even worth it for someone like me?
 Is it already too late?
 Am I ever going to be able to sustain this?

-That voice is wrong.
 But it's also not random.

 "I'm so undisciplined.
-What is wrong with me."
+What is wrong with me?"

 That defeat isn't just painful.
 It's the thing that stops the next attempt before it begins.